zedexel/sbc-wireframe/README.md

-# obsidian-quartz-template
+# Obsidian / Quartz / GitHub Pages Template

-Template for hosting your Obsidian notebook on GitHub pages with CI deployment
+Template for hosting your Obsidian notebook on GitHub pages with CI deployment.